Plate Surrender in NevadaCompare Car Insurance Quotes in 3 Steps

 Nevada requires that you remove the license plates before handing over the car keys and title.
 The plates stay with you not the vehicle.

 You then have 30 days to transfer the plates to another vehicle under your name.
-If you don’t transfer the plates within 30 days, you must surrender the license plates to the DMV.
-You may do this in person at any DMV office or send the license plates, along with a cancellation letter, to:
+If you don’t transfer the plates, you must surrender the license plates to the DMV.

 Keep in mind that you may, if you so choose, transfer the license plates to the buyer by submitting a License Plate Release form.
 This is common with plates on classic cars.